Magistrates' Court Defence Solicitors

 Appearing in the Magistrates' Court can be a daunting and complicated process, particularly if you are attending for the first time and it can be difficult to know where to turn.
 We can help you from the moment you receive a court summons or are charged with a criminal offence and throughout any subsequent criminal case.
-If your case goes to court, it is important that you seek legal representation from the very start so that we can ensure you understand your rights and that you receive the best advice from the outset.
+If your case goes to court, it is important that you seek legal representation from the very start to ensure you understand your rights and receive the best advice from the outset.

-Representation from Draycott Browne will ensure you are properly guided throughout the court process.
+Representation from Draycott Browne's General Crime Solicitors will ensure you are properly guided throughout the court process.
 Our solicitors will ensure you are informed on the seriousness of your case and the strength of the prosecution's case against you, enabling you to make an informed decision on your plea.
 If you decide to plead guilty, you will be sentenced accordingly.
 If you decide to plead not guilty, your case will go to trial.

 Using our wealth of experience helping clients in the magistrates’ court, our solicitors will provide you with expert legal representation you can count on.
 If you or a loved one needs representation at the magistrates’ court, call us today on +44 (0)161 228 2244 or complete our contact form.